PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/SQL_DDL1_DML.md

 *Figure 1.
 Types of SQL.*

+__1__ Complete the ```What is a Database?``` module in Codeacademy, which you can find [here](https://www.codecademy.com/paths/design-databases-with-postgresql/tracks/what-is-a-database/modules/welcome-to-design-databases-with-postgresql/informationals/welcome-to-design-databases-with-postgresql).

 ***

 ### 2. What is a database?

 A database is an organized collection of structured information, or data, typically stored in a computer system, such as your laptop.
 It is usually controlled by a database management system, also known as DBMS.
 Together, the data and the DBMS, along with the applications that are associated with them (e.g. PostgreSQL client), are referred to as a database system, often shortened to just database.
 In this section, you will explore the different types of databases, and their corresponding strengths and weaknesses.

-__1a__ a) What is a relational database, and b) how does it differ from a so-called NoSQL database?
+__2a__ a) What is a relational database, and b) how does it differ from a so-called NoSQL database?
 Explain your answer

-__1b__ List three advantages/disadvantages of a using a relational database.
+__2b__ List three advantages/disadvantages of a using a relational database.

-__1c__ The start-up HomeRobot is looking for a lightweight relational database management system (RDBMS) that they can embed in their Internet-of-Things (IoT) application.
+__2c__ The start-up HomeRobot is looking for a lightweight relational database management system (RDBMS) that they can embed in their Internet-of-Things (IoT) application.
 They have asked you, as a seasoned data engineer/analyst, for advise; which RDBMS would you recommend to them?
 Explain your answer.

 ***